looqa/eventtide/README.md

 }, {priority: 1});
 ```
 #### Listener priority
 In listener config, you can set `priority` property.
 If bus is not `async`, it guarantees that listeners for given event will be executed in `priority` order.
 Less `priority` means earlier execution of listener.
-By default, all listeners hash `priority` set to 1.
+By default, all listeners has `priority` set to 1.

 #### Removing a Listener
 You can unsubscribe listener using `off()` function: